discretize/discretize-guides/guides/what-should-i-play/index.md

 | ----------------------------------------------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |
 | <BuildLink build="Condi Scourge" specialization="Scourge"/> | <Rating value="2"/> | <Rating value="4"/> | <Rating value="4"/> | <Rating value="2"/> | <Rating value="3"/> |

-The <Specialization name="Scourge" text="Condi Scourge"/> is an easy to learn build that provides access to good off-support tools, can be augmented to provide the means to provide a safety net at an acceptable dps loss with the Blood Magic traitline (without any stat changes), and can place conditions/cc on multiple targets simultaneously with its shades and <Skill name="Epidemic" />.
-Due to large amounts of self-produced <Condition name="Vulnerability"/> and <Boon name="Might"/> in combination with its other tools it can help
+The <Specialization name="Scourge" text="Condi Scourge"/> is an easy build to learn and provides access to good off-support tools (large amounts of passive barrier from <Trait id="2059"/>) and can be augmented to provide the means of a safety net at an acceptable amount of DPS loss with the Blood Magic traitline (without any stat changes).
+The build can place lots of conditions and crowd control on multiple targets simultaneously with its shades and <Skill name="Epidemic"/>.
+Due to large amounts of self-produced <Condition name="Vulnerability"/> and <Boon name="Might"/> in combination with its other tools, it is quite self-substantial.

-The <Specialization name="Scourge" text="Condi Scourge"/> has multiple offensive control skill options: (<Control name="Pull"/>, boon corruptions for <Instability name="No Pain, No Gain"/>, <Condition name="Blinded"/>, <Condition name="Immobile"/>, etc.) <Specialization name="Scourge" text="Condi Scourge"/> and can modify itself to fit many given situations in fractals.
+The <Specialization name="Scourge" text="Condi Scourge" /> has multiple offensive control skill options, like using <Control name="Pull" />, corrupt boons for <Instability name="No Pain, No Gain" />
+, cause conditions like <Condition name="Blinded" /> and <Condition name="Immobile" />
+, etc. <Specialization name="Scourge" text="Condi Scourge" /> and can modify
+itself to fit many given situations in fractals.

 This build also does not have a formal rotation, and instead has a prioritization for its skills making it easy to focus on side objectives and quickly pick up where you left off in dealing damage.

-Due to being a condition based build, it will not benefit as highly from slaying potions or <Item name="Impact" type="Sigil"/> as much as power builds.

 </Card>